Copyright © 2016

 "Good idea lad.
 I've got better food here in me pack.
 We can eat like the Spanish does.
 Now this here lad with me is called Carmelo and a right little toe rag he is, but he is honest as the day is long and loyal to a fault.
 I told him about you and he says he thinks you would make a good Patron.
 He speaks not bad English when he wants to and has some other talents that you may find handy some time.
 Why don't you get your jacket and come along with us.
 Might be just a little bit of an idea to pack your little secrets along as well.
 Never can tell when there might be a bandit or two around at night."

 Thomas went back in his tent and redressed.
 Placing his small pistols in the two inside pockets of his new jacket, he then slid the dirk into the top of his new leather spats.
-Feeling ready he went back out and joined the ever smoking O'Malley.
+Feeling ready he went back out and joined the ever smoking O'Rourke.

-It was the first time he had to get a good look at the boy with O'Malley as he had moved into the light of a nearby fire.
+It was the first time he had to get a good look at the boy with O'Rourke as he had moved into the light of a nearby fire.
 The boy was only a few years older than himself; he had the usual tawny skin colour of the Latin's but there was a light in the boy's eyes that told of mischief in the making.

 Carmelo was dressed like most Spanish and Portuguese boys of the era except his clothes seemed of better quality than others Thomas had seen as they marched through the countryside.
 Carmelo was dressed in striped trousers and shiny calf length black boots.
 Around his waist was a gold and red coloured sash and he had on a white shirt with voluminous sleeves and a small waist length bolero jacket.
 Around Carmelo's head was wound a colourful scarf and he wore a gold earring in his left lobe.